leninMoscoso/3-column-card-component/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-This solution is very particular because is Reponsive but no media queries and as it uses the concepts of "Intrinsic Web Design" Term introduced in 2018 by [Jen Simmons](https://talks.jensimmons.com/videos/h0XWcf).
+This solution is very particular, because it is responsive without using media queries.
+It also tries to put into practice the concepts of "Intrinsic Web Design".
+Term used in 2018 by [Jen Simmons](https://talks.jensimmons.com/videos/h0XWcf).

 **To do this challenge, you need a basic understanding of HTML and CSS.**